-Maximum number of pages permitted Contents 1 Title page to include: 1) Title of the project 2) Dates of proposed research (must be 7/1 - 6/30) 3) Name, address, email, and phone for the Principal Investigator 4) Demographics of the Principal Investigator including gender, ethnicity with an optional statement "Do you qualify as an underrepresented minority?
+Maximum number of pages permitted Contents 1 Title page to include: Title of the project Dates of proposed research (must be 7/1 - 6/30) Name, address, email, and phone for the Principal Investigator Demographics of the Principal Investigator including gender, ethnicity with an optional statement "Do you qualify as an underrepresented minority?
 Please describe."
 (50 words or less).
 The applicant may elect not to disclose this information.
-(See criteria under eligibility) 5) Name, address, email, and phone for the Signing Official at the applicant institution 6) IRB/IACUC approval number or a statement indicating that it will be provided prior to the initiation of funding 7) Signatures of the Principal Investigator and the Signing Official 8) Page 2 - Lay Summary-150 words max 1 Budget Page to include: 1) Budget and justification 2) A statement regarding the percent effort that the Principal Investigator will allocate to this project 3) A list of key personnel, their institutions, and their roles in the project 1 Applicant's background and goals for training 1 Specific Aims
+(See criteria under eligibility) Name, address, email, and phone for the Signing Official at the applicant institution IRB/IACUC approval number or a statement indicating that it will be provided prior to the initiation of funding Signatures of the Principal Investigator and the Signing Official Page 2 - Lay Summary-150 words max 1 Budget Page to include: Budget and justification A statement regarding the percent effort that the Principal Investigate will allocate to this project A list of key personnel, their institutions, and their roles in the project Duration of commitment to the project in calendar months and a budget that reflects this commitment: Maximum funding \$20,000 for 12 month fulltime commitment, \$5,000 for a 3 month commitment.
+1 Applicant's background and goals for training

-3 Research Strategy to include these sections: 1) Significance 2) Innovation 3) Approach No limit Bibliography 3 Sponsor (mentor) statement to include: 1) Research support available 2) History and outcomes of previous trainees 3) Training plan 4) Applicant's qualifications and potential for a research career Per NIH guidelines Biosketches for each key personnel using the latest NIH format, including the student applicant No limit Letters of support (from key personnel other than the mentor)
+Research Strategy to include these sections: 1)Background and Significance (potential for clinical impact).
+2) Innovation.
+3) Approach to include: a.
+Detailed methods. b.
+Rigor, reproducibility and sex and a biological factor. c.
+Pitfalls, alternative approaches and benchmarks for success (address feasibility). d.
+Timeline.
+Bibliography Sponsor (mentor) statement to include: 5) Research support available 6) History and outcomes of previous trainees 7) Training plan 8) Applicant's qualifications and potential for a research career Biosketches for each key personnel using the latest NIH format, including the student applicant and all mentors Letters of support (from key personnel other than the mentor) A brief written letter from an AOS member indicating sponsorship.
+The AOS member does not have to function as the mentor for the proposed research.